Overview of CCL Rupture

 - Saint Bernard

-Chronic onset (degeneration and rupture usually from aging) occurs in 80% of cases and occurs in dogs 5 to 7 years old.
+Chronic onset (degeneration and rupture usually from aging) occurs in 80 percent of cases and occurs in dogs 5 to 7 years old.
 Acute onset (tear caused by injury) is most common in dogs under 4 years old.
 Young dogs of large breeds are more susceptible to rupture than young dogs of small breeds.

 Acute rupture of the cranial cruciate ligament (CCL) is caused by sudden, severe twisting of the ligament.
 The injury usually occurs when the animal steps in a hole while running or turns with its paw remaining planted.
 The twisting motion causes the ligament to hyperextend or rotate excessively and partially or completely rupture.
 The meniscus is often damaged as well.